 If an objection is made, we’ll review the claim and either confirm or change our decision.
 If a claimant is still unhappy, they can submit an objection to AFCA for an independent review.
 AFCA have strict timeframes of 28 days from the date of our decision to lodge an objection.

-The benefit will not be paid while a claim is in progress with AFCA.
+The benefit won't be paid while a complaint is in progress with AFCA.
 If this happens, your case manager will update you regularly on how the claim is progressing.
 You can also contact them any time for an update.

 The amount of tax (if any) that is withheld from the benefit will depend on the individual to whom it is to be paid.
 It also depends on whether it's paid as a lump sum or an income stream or rollover.